 Payment Routes

-Payment routes are the easiest way to embed crypto and stablecoin acceptance into your existing platform.
-If your platform:
+Payment routes are the easiest way to embed stablecoin and crypto deposits into your existing platform.

 To get started, create your first Payment Route: